CharanMadhala/GlobeNest/readme.md

 [5] Index Route: GET /listings - to display all Listings [6] Show Route: GET /listings/:id - to desplay individual listing [7] New and Create Route -
- New route - GET /listings/new - get data from user Create route - POST /listings - inserting data to MongoDB -->
+    New route - GET /listings/new - get data from user Create route - POST /listings - inserting data to MongoDB [8] Edit and Update Route
+    Edit Route - GET /listings/:id/edit - form to edit particular listing and submit.
+    Update Route - PUT /litings/:id - update listing and redirect to listing.

+ -->